s2t2/tweet-collection-py/README.md

 ### Sendgrid API Credentials

 > If you don't care about sending notification emails, skip this section.
+Otherwise set the `WILL_NOTIFY` environment variable to "True" and continue...

 [Sign up for a SendGrid account](https://signup.sendgrid.com/) and verify your account, as necessary.
 [Create an API Key](https://app.sendgrid.com/settings/api_keys) with "full access" permissions, and set it as the `SENDGRID_API_KEY` environment variable.